How Deaf People Read

 These studies are designed to examine brain functions during reading for deaf people who are bilingual in English and American Sign Language and to understand how the brain systems that support reading are shaped by deafness, e.g., by the changes in visual attention and phonological abilities that result from congenital hearing loss.
 We use both functional magnetic resonance imaging (fMRI) and electrophysiological measures (EEG/ERP) to investigate neural systems that support reading, fingerspelling, and signing in deaf individuals.
 We are addressing the following questions:

-• What is the neural-behavioral signature for highly skilled deaf readers?
+• What is the neural-behavioral signature for skilled deaf readers?

 • Does deafness impact the neural response to visually presented words?

-• Does fingerspelling engage the Visual Word Form Area?
+• Does fingerspelling engage the Visual Word Form Area or elicit an N170?

-• How does knowledge of ASL impact word reading?
+• How does knowledge of ASL impact word and sentence reading?

 Eyetracking studies of deaf readers